bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/CreateStream_Type1.png

 - *Name* *
         Enter a stream name here.
-It must contain lowercase letters, digits or hyphens only.
+It must consist of lowercase letters, digits or hyphens only.

-	For 'jdbc-output' stream a name must contain lowercase letters, digits or underscores.
+	For the 'SQL database' stream type a name must consist of lowercase letters, digits or underscores.

 - *Description*
         Provide a description for the stream here if necessary.